ishaileshmishra/ishaileshmishra/README.md

 ### Professional Summary

-I’m a software architect with 10+ years of experience in backend and mobile development.
+I’m a software engineer with 10+ years of experience in backend and mobile development.
 I build scalable APIs with **Node.js** (Express, NestJS) and design reliable systems using **microservices**.
 I also integrate **AI solutions** to extend app capabilities.

 On the mobile side, I develop apps in **Android (Java/Kotlin)**, **iOS (SwiftUI)**, and **Flutter**.
 My **Flutter projects** have gained wide recognition on GitHub with 200+ stars and forks.
 I focus on creating fast, responsive apps with great user experiences.